-We are developing a Heritage Strategic Plan for the long-term management of our heritage homes, structures, parks, landscape features, and community spaces.
+Our Heritage Strategic Plan guides the long-term management of our heritage homes, structures, parks, landscape features, and community spaces.

-The plan will reflect our community’s vision for heritage conservation, help us identify and evaluate our important heritage resources, and determine the most effective ways of preserving and protecting them for everyone.
+The plan reflects our community’s vision for heritage conservation, helps us identify and evaluate our important heritage resources, and determines the most effective ways of preserving and protecting them for everyone.

 News and updates